-DUCA Financial Services Credit Union Ltd. (the "Credit Union" or "DUCA") is incorporated under the Credit Unions and Caisses Populaires Act, 1994 (the "Act") of Ontario and is a member of Central 1 Credit Union ("Central 1").
-The Credit Union offers residential and commercial mortgage lending, securitization of insured residential first mortgage products, wealth management products and unsecured personal loans.
-In addition, the Credit Union offers deposits via its branch network and deposit brokers.
+DUCA Financial Services Credit Union Ltd. (the "Credit Union" or "DUCA") is incorporated under the Credit Unions and Caisses Populaires Act, 1994 (the "Act") of Ontario and is a Member of the Deposit Insurance Corporation of Ontario ("DICO") and Central 1 Credit Union ("Central 1").

+The Credit Union offers a full range of retail and commercial financial services to its Members/Owners.
+The activities of the Credit Union are regulated by DICO.

 The Credit Union's subsidiary Zenbanx Canada Inc. ("ZBC") was created in June 2014 and wound up on December 31, 2016.
 ZBC was 60% owned by the Credit Union and 40% owned by Zenbanx Holdings Ltd. ("ZBH") until December 31, 2016 when the Credit Union acquired 100% ownership of ZBC.
-ZBC has been fully consolidated in these consolidated financial statements.
+ZBC has been fully consolidated in the December 31, 2016 consolidated financial statements.
+ZBH continued to support the Zenbanx Canada Deposit Accounts until June 30, 2017, at which time all Zenbanx selected Deposit Accounts were closed.